 Sometimes, the best ideas originate in problems.

-Here at Perkins Solutions, we have the unique opportunity to identify challenges faced by the visually impaired community.
+Here at Perkins Access, we have the unique opportunity to identify challenges faced by the visually impaired community.
 By engaging constantly with Perkins School for the Blind’s colleagues, teachers, families, students, alumni and library patrons who are blind or have low vision, we learn first-hand about obstacles or problems they face in their lives.

 Let me share an example of how design thinking, based on listening to the community we serve and being open to experimentation, led us to embark on solving an old problem in a new way.